-someone and I rescued a guinea pig over six years ago.
-My initial reaction was not the best to be honest: Why are we taking in a one-year-old rodent???
+Ms. A and I rescued a guinea pig over six years ago.
+My initial reaction was not the best, to be honest: Why are we taking in a one-year-old rodent???

 But I grew attached to the little guy over the past six and a half years.

 Charlie had a personality.
 He would greet me, gurgle when petted, and have an obvious enjoyment when running around outside of his cage.
 And he would impatiently demand lettuce when I was trying to write at some point late at night!

-When I worked from home, I had to move his cage so he could see me.
+When I worked from home, I had to move his cage to see me.
 Otherwise, he would be rather vocal if I was on a conference call!

 Charlie was even the sole studio audience member of The Trail Show for a long time. 🙂

-Charlie’s first home was with four young children that treated him as a toy. someone knew this was not a good environment for him.
+Charlie’s first home was with four young children that treated him as a toy.
+Ms. A knew this was not a suitable environment for him.

 Charlie’s original name was “Chocolate.”